-Scale-free Network follows a power law distribution.
+Scale-free Network A network whose degree distribution follows a power law distribution.
 These networks have hubs with degrees much larger than the average degree in the network.
 Centrality Measures The centrality of a node refers to its power and prestige in that network.
 These metrics are used to offer a quantitative measure of influence in the networks.
 Degree Centrality This metric uses node degrees as the measure of importance.
 In directed networks, nodes with high outdegrees have a high influence on the network, while nodes with high indegrees are the most popular users.
 Closeness Centrality This measure shows how quickly a node can reach other nodes in the network.
-Betweenness Centrality A measure of the influence of one node on the connection of other individuals in the network.
-Eigenvector Centrality This centrality measure works on this premise that connections with high degree nodes can cause a node to have more power in a network.
-Katz Centrality A special case of eigenvector centrality in which the problem of propagation of zero centrality has been solved.
+Batwaannass A measure of the influence of one node the network.